Management Tools & Enforcement in Commercial Fisheries

 With so many uses for the ocean (recreation, fishing, farming, drilling, etc.), MPAs play a large role in marine spatial planning—essentially designating what and where activities get to happen and how conservation and preservation fit in.
 MPAs that have preservation as their goal and restrict any kind of fishing are called no-take MPAs or marine reserves.

 Catch shares are a relatively new tool, used as way to divide up the TAC.
-Historical fishery management mostly relied on gear restrictions and spatial & temporal restrictions to manage fisheries.
-This created a few issues in the fishing industry:
+Fishery management that relies only on gear restrictions and spatial & temporal restrictions can create issues in the fishing industry:

-- Many fisheries became a “race” where competing boats fished as fast and as hard as they could within the time limits.
+- Many fisheries become a “race” where competing boats fished as fast and as hard as they could within the time limits.

-- This incentivized fishing boats to go out in rough and dangerous weather.
+- This incentivizes fishing boats to go out in rough and dangerous weather.
 Many fishing deaths can be attributed to rough conditions.

-- Even if there was a TAC, boats still tried to catch as many pieces of the pie as they could
+- Even if there is a TAC, boats still try to catch as much of the total as they can

-- Fresh fish of a certain species was only available to restaurants and consumers during specific times of the year.
+- Fresh fish of a certain species are only available to restaurants and consumers during specific times of the year.